 Arcadia Power is available in most areas of the U.S. and matches your monthly energy usage with renewable energy certificates.
 This certifies that the energy you use each month is from renewable sources.
 I chose the free 50 percent renewable home energy plan, which supports various wind farms throughout the country.

 I’m not suggesting you’ll be receiving free energy as in zero charges.
-To put it simply, your monthly electricity charges remain the same as with your current utility company.
-But with Arcadia’s free plan, half your electricity comes from wind farms at no additional cost to you.
+To put it simply, your monthly electricity charges remain the same.
+But with Arcadia’s free plan, half your electricity supports wind farms with no additional costs.